 The Kansas Department of Health and Environment (the "KDHE") filed a motion in SemGroup, L.P.'s bankruptcy proceeding seeking to extend the bar date to file proofs of claim with respect to potential environmental contamination at various SemGroup properties in Kansas.
 The parties agreed to defer the Bankruptcy Court's consideration of the motion to allow for settlement negotiations, which are continuing.
 Through these negotiations, KDHE has limited its focus to six sites (five owned by SemCrude and one owned by SemGas).
-KDHE believes that, based on their historical use, some or all of these six sites may have soil or groundwater contamination in excess of state standards, but at the present time, no contaminated.
+KDHE believes that, based on their historical use, some or all of these six sites may have soil or groundwater contamination in excess of state standards, but at the present time, no contamination has been confirmed.
+KDHE is seeking SemCrude's and SemGas' agreement to undertake assessments of these sites to determine whether they are contaminated.
 KDHE may also have a claim for its costs, which may be subject to the Plan.
 At the present time, no violation of law has been alleged and the amount of this potential cleanup cannot be determined because it is not yet known whether these sites are contaminated.